benlcollins/benlcollins/README.md

 In 2019, Google awarded me the Google Developer Expert award for Google Workspace technology.

-I'm currently building data pipelines using BigQuery, Google Sheets, Apps Script and Data Studio.
+I'm currently building a live training cohort course, designed for early- to mid-career knowledge workers who want to get up to speed as quickly as possible on data analysis and automation concepts within Google Sheets.
+Launching towards the end of Q1 2021.

 ## Newsletter